shmakota/cataclysm_mod_explorer/README.md

 A simple and intuitive Python Tkinter application designed to help you browse, search, and explore Cataclysm: Dark Days Ahead mod JSON files with ease.

+Note: Initially vibe coded by me and ChatGPT.
+Code may not be the best quality!

 ![image](https://github.com/user-attachments/assets/f637baec-a53b-48aa-be50-bdc274af78c0)

 ---